 Place the lobsters and steamers on a large plate.
 Serve the potatoes and corn in separate bowls.
 Melt approximately ¼ of a stick of butter for each person to dip his or her clams and lobster meat into.

 Get Maine Seafood Delivered Right to Your Door

-To have live Maine lobsters and fresh seafood delivered to you for old fashioned Maine lobster bake on this 4th of July (or anytime)!
+To have live Maine lobsters and fresh seafood delivered to you for old-fashioned Maine lobster bake on this 4th of July (or anytime)!
 Klenda Seafood ships the freshest hard shell and soft shell lobster in Portland, Maine.
 We offer three types of shipping methods, use industry-leading packaging products to ensure humane shipping practices and non-toxic packing, and guarantee the integrity of the shipment.
 Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or feel free to contact us— we would be happy to answer any of your questions.